legendu-net/blog/misc/content/2017-06-11-dashboard-solutions.markdown

 It is not meant to readers
 but rather for convenient reference of the author and future improvement.
 **

+## Bokeh Server

+very convenient, but batch rather than interactive mode

 ## Jupyter/JupyterLab Dashboard